paradicms/paradicms.github.io/docs/reference/spreadsheet-format/index.md

 A cell can contain arbitrary JSON values, including objects (`{}`) and arrays (`[]`).
 The conversion process attempts to parse any string cell value as JSON before treating it as a string.

 Both Google Sheets and Excel support inserting image data (e.g., a copy of a `.jpg` or `.png`) directly into cells.
 These are not converted to JSON, but handled specially in conversion process for the `Image` sheet.
-See the [data model reference](/docs/reference/ontology) for more information.
+See the [ontology reference](/docs/reference/ontology) for more information.

 Converting the Andrew Bolton spreadsheet row shown above would produce the following JSON:
 ```json